As is the case throughout the US, the schooling system in Baltimore is divided into three levels:

 In Baltimore, students with disabilities are entitled to free specialised education from birth to the age of 21.
 The support structures in Baltimore for such students are extensive.
 There are a few different options with bespoke programmes designed for children suffering from a variety of developmental and behavioural issues as well as those with physical disabilities.

 Where possible, students with special needs will be accommodated at mainstream public schools in Baltimore.
-If the severity of the disability restricts this, there are a number of special education centres and private special education facilities in Baltimore that offer more extensive support.
+If the severity of the disability restricts this, there are several special education centres and private special education facilities in Baltimore that offer more extensive support.

 Tutors in Baltimore